jeongroc/Assembly-Chrome-Dinosaur-Game/README.md

 All rights reserved to Rocklen Jeong and Patrick Tow.
 Please do not reuse code in any way, this is intended for playing only.
+The controls use the space bar as the start button, push button 0 or the down arrow key as the crouch button, and the push button 1 or the up arrow key as the jump button.
+The crouch is held for as long as the button is held, while the jump occurs on release of the button.